Susie Orbach

 Susie Orbach (born 6 November 1946) is a British psychotherapist, psychoanalyst, writer and social critic.
 Her first book, Fat is a Feminist Issue, analysed the psychology of dieting and over-eating in women, and she has campaigned against media pressure on girls to feel dissatisfied with their physical appearance.
-She is married to the author Jeanette Winterson.
-She is honoured in BBC'S 100 Women in 2013 and 2014.
+She was married to the author Jeanette Winterson.
+She is honoured in BBC'S 100 Women in 2013 and 2014 and was elected a Fellow of the Royal Academy of Literature in 2019.
 She was the therapist to Diana, Princess of Wales during the 1990s.

 Background

 Orbach was born in London in 1946 into a Jewish family, and was brought up in Chalk Farm, North London.
 Her mother was an American teacher, and her father the British Labour MP Maurice Orbach.
 She won a scholarship to North London Collegiate School.
 Despite being expelled at the age of 15, Orbach went on to study Russian History at the School of Slavonic Studies, but left in her final year.
 She then moved to New York to study law, but did not complete her training, She enrolled instead on the Women's Studies course at Richmond College, City University of New York, graduating with a BA (Highest Hons.) in 1972.
 Reminiscing about her time there in the Times Educational Supplement 30 years later, Orbach described the course as "concerning contemporary ideas, feminism, history – all things that were just right for me.
 It was like an Alternative University."
 She subsequently gained a Master's degree in Social Welfare from the State University of New York at Stony Brook in 1974 and a PhD in Psychoanalysis from University College London in 2001.